Building Community through Diversity, Equity, and Inclusion

 We started the Brown Bag Book Club in May 2017.
 Every fourth Thursday of the month, we meet during the lunch hour to discuss that month's book.
 All the books are diversity-related and selected by member votes.
 It's been going great so far with 12 books read and consistent attendance by faculty and staff from across the school.

 From the book club stemmed the Current Event Dialogues.
-This idea originated from the October 2017 book club meeting, which covered Congressman John Lewis' March 1, 2, and 3 graphic novels.
-Because of the novels' subject, we decided to add a Public Health activism discussion and advertise the book club school-wide, for the first time.
+This idea originated from the October 2017 book club meeting, which covered congressman John Lewis's March trilogy of graphic novels.
+Because of the novels' subject, we decided to add a public health activism discussion and advertise the book club school-wide, for the first time.
 It was a productive, open discussion about how marching impacts now versus the 1960s and how social media effects activism.
 We had received feedback from students that there weren't any opportunities to discuss current events, so after this extended book club meeting, we decided to create that space with the Current Event Dialogues.
 We now host this event on the second Thursday of every month at lunch time and have covered such topics as free speech, immigration and gentrification.

 These are important conversations to have.
 How are we going to solve anything if we can't even talk about it?
 For years, I was mute—unsure what to do about the issues we now discuss openly.
 That's a feeling we want to eliminate for others by providing these opportunities.